DanielSWolf/MoaiUtils/README.md

 #### ZeroBrane Studio

-DocExport can create code-completion files for [ZeroBrane Studio](http://studio.zerobrane.com/), the free Lua IDE.
+DocExport can create code-completion files for [ZeroBrane Studio](http://studio.zerobrane.com/), a great Lua IDE (donationware).
 This gives ZeroBrane Studio full access to all of Moai's classes, fields and methods, along with overloads, return values, and full documentation.
 For some screenshots, see this (otherwise dated) [Moai forum entry]( http://getmoai.com/forums/moaiutils-1-0-better-code-completion-in-zerobrane-t2473/#p12878) for MoaiTools 1.0.

 ##### How to use